 Greetings!
 This research guide describes the collections of United States and Nebraska government documents available at Criss Library.
 It also provides links to several databases, either purchased by the library or made available by the U.S. Government Publishing Office and the Nebraska Library Commission.

-The Federal Depository Library Program (FDLP), administered by the U.S. Government Printing Office, has distributed documents to libraries around the country since the early 19th century.
+The Federal Depository Library Program (FDLP), administered by the U.S. Government Printing Office, has distributed documents to libraries since the early 19th century.
 The rationale for the program rests with an idea proffered by James Madison in a letter written in 1822:

 "A popular government without popular information, or means of acquiring it, is but a Prologue to a Farce or a Tragedy, or perhaps both.
 Knowledge will forever govern ignorance, and a people who mean to be their own Governors must arm themselves with the power which knowledge gives."*

 The widespread geographic distribution of government documents provides citizens with information about the workings of their government, and it also helps to insure the survival of documents over long periods of time.